amart89351/CPDS_Scraper/README.md

 and have matching versions to eliminate potential conflicts and errors.

 LinkedIn_Jobs.csv
 Raw CSV file that contains first initial scrape of LinkedIn.
-Does not refine jobs down to data specific internships and will contain erroneous internships.

-Linkedin_Jobs_TEST.csv
-This file is trimmed down and is complete (in the scrapers current beta state).
-Potential Feature Additions: Internship Date, Requirements/Description
+Planning on adding additional columns that will hold additional info soon.

 ChromeDriver
 I have the latest version of chrome, and the chromedriver.exe contained in the repo is the version I utilzied for the project.